 Prior to her sixteen-plus years at Toronto Arts Council and Toronto Arts Foundation, Michelle was General Administrator at Ballet Creole, and Human Resources (Employee Services) Clerk at Telecommunications Services of Trinidad and Tobago.
-Presently she holds the position of Office Manager, with administrative, web and copy-editing responsibilities.
+Presently she holds the position of Office Manager, with administrative, web and copy-editing responsibilities, among others.
 Outside of the office, Michelle is an active performer, providing vocals to a number of music bands including SteelBandits, Coconut Club Band, Neu Jenarashun and Maestre and Friends.
 A well-known member of her Caribbean community, she has performed and toured with Ballet Creole, Inner Stage Theatre, Naked Mask and La Petite Musicale of Toronto.
 Numerous freelance performances have allowed her to share a stage with a plethora of high-profile local and international artists including Nick “Brownman” Ali, David Michael Rudder and The Mighty Sparrow, to name a few.

 Cindy Rozeboom, Managing Director, East End Arts

 Cindy Rozeboom has worked in the arts (theatre, community arts, television & film) for over 20 years.
 During this time she has worked as a fundraiser, artist, administrator and communications specialist, in environments ranging from one-person projects to organizations with annual budgets of $5 million and in the cities of Toronto, New York City, Windsor and Edmonton.
 Cindy holds a MA degree in Communications (University of Windsor), diplomas in Radio & TV Arts and Digital Media Design and is a Certified Fundraising Executive.